RyhaOfficial/recipe-snap/README.md

 - Tailwind CSS for the utility-first CSS framework
 =======
 # recipe-snap
-The entire site was made by my own ai model which is under development for testing my model i made this site
+This entire website was developed by my own AI model, which is currently under development.
+I created this site to test and evaluate the capabilities of my model.
->>>>>>> ba79bcd74ec055eab5445c71b133465f2d54b548